Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 repositories contain branches of code, which are parallel development tracks of the code.
 Bob and Sarah both create local branches of the code in their local repositories.
-This enables Git to track the differences between the master branch and their company-specific changes.
-Any change introduced by Bob and Sarah are only allowed into the master branch with Tim's approval.
+This enables Git to track the differences between the master branch and their individual changes.
+As per company policy, changes introduced by Bob and Sarah are only allowed into the master branch with Tim's approval.

 Fifteen minutes into the week, and we already have two clones and two new branches.
 Fortunately, this is not a Star Wars film and this story includes no further references to the Clone Wars or Jar Jar Binks.
+I apologize for making you think about Jar Jar Binks.

 **Example # 2 - Error in the Report!**